Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/pneumonia.md

 In the next section, we will run a job in the AzureML workspace that will unpack the demo dataset from Kaggle into each of your silos.

-Kaggle required username and a developer key, so we will first store safely those credentials in the workspace key vault.
+Kaggle requires a username and an [API key](https://github.com/Kaggle/kaggle-api#api-credentials), so we will first store safely those credentials in the workspace key vault.

-1. In your resource group (provisioned in the previous step), open "Access Policies" tab in the newly key vault.
+1. In your resource group (provisioned in the previous step), open "Access Policies" tab in the key vault.
+Click the "Create" button at the top.

-2. Select "Select all" right under "Secret Management Operations" and press "Next".
+2. Select "Select all" right under "Secret Management Operations" (middle column) and press "Next".

-3. Click "Create" button in the top.
-Lookup currently logged in user (using user id or an email), select it and press "Next".
+3. Lookup currently logged in user (using user id or an email), select it and press "Next".

 4. Press "Next" and "Create" in the next screens.